jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Crossover
 You can only recruit her by also paying a Might *(Fist/Green)*.
 If you don’t have one to pay, you can’t recruit her.
 Note: If she appears somehow without getting recruited, you don’t have to pay a Might *(Fist/Green)*.

+## Soldiers
+Set: S.H.I.E.L.D. vs. Hydra
+Several characters have the new Soldier Keyword Power, which allows them to work together to take out an enemy.
+When a Soldier appears, put -1/-1 counters equal to the number of Soldiers on your side onto an unprotected enemy Supporting Character.
+The more Soldiers you have, the better they’ll be at hurting an enemy.

 ## Spider-Gwen
 Set: Legacy
 **Dimensional Wristwatch**